gibietis/project-farm/README.md

 I also intend on hosting this online somehow, so my father-in-law can access it whenever he wants.
 The website has to be simple by nature, since internet connections in the countryside aren't great (HSDPA, tops).

+# Secondary Goals

+I've created this section for smaller, but important projects that may appear.

+I was talking to my father-in-law about fuel costs and alternatives to diesel, which is skyrocketing worldwide.
+He told me he has interest in installing solar power systems and replacing his diesel operated irrigation system with a electricity powered one, which would be very expensive at first, but given the current fuel prices, would pay for itself soon enough.

+This smaller, yet very important task, comprises calculating:

+- Monthly amount of power needed to mantain the new system.
+- The costs of switching from diesel to electricity.
+- If installing a solar power system is worth the investment.